a20351766/mchain1.2/examples/e2e_cli/end-to-end.rst

 End-to-End Flow
 ===============

-The end-to-end verification provisions a sample Fabric network consisting of two organizations, each maintaining two peers, and a Kafka-based ordering service.
+The end-to-end verification provisions a sample Mchain network consisting of two organizations, each maintaining two peers, and a Kafka-based ordering service.

 This verification makes use of two fundamental tools, which are necessary to